 The Dutch have one of the best desserts in the whole world.
 If calories don’t matter to you, try the pastry section in any supermarket.
 Custard filled cakes, apple tarts, pannekoeken, oliebollen.

 The choice is big.
-It would be strange if you wouldn’t find something delicious fitting for your taste.
+It would be awkward if you wouldn’t find something delicious fitting your taste.

 7. Try Patat and Bamischijf

-Patat are fries served with various sauces.
+Patat (fries) are served with various sauces.
 Ever tried Patat Pinda?
-Fries with Sate sauce.
+Fries with Saté sauce.
 So far I just found this variation in the Netherlands.
+From a wide selection of fried snacks, my favorite is the bamischijf, one of the few vegetarian choices.

 8. Grab a drink in a coffee shop

 Everybody knows what Dutch coffee shops are all about.
 Again, there is no need to go to Amsterdam to visit a coffee shop.
 Don’t worry.
 It doesn’t necessarily mean you have to smoke substances that make you see flying pink elephants.
 A coffee shop also serves coffee, who would have ever thought of it 😉

 9. Join an event in the Neushoorn and see some street arts